ravitejajasti/ravitejajasti/README.md

 # Hi, I'm Venkata Ravi Teja Jasti! 👋
-I'm a full stack developer and data science (AI/ML) graduate passionate about transforming tomorrow today.
-I worked in the industries such as Energy Trading, Software, marketing collaborating with stakeholders, understanding the business requirements and converting those requirements to business applications using technologies such as AWS/Azure/Heroku, Terraform and Python (DJANGO, DASH, Plotly, NLTK, SciPy) and maintaining them.
+I'm a full stack Engineer, AWS Solutions Architect and a data science (AI/ML) graduate passionate about transforming tomorrow today.
+I worked in the industries such as Energy Trading, Software, marketing collaborating with stakeholders, understanding the business requirements and converting those requirements to business applications using technologies such as Kubernetes, AWS/Azure/Heroku, Terraform and Python (DJANGO, DASH, Plotly, NLTK, SciPy) and maintaining them.

 ## 🚀 About Me
 My journey in software development began with a curiosity about how code transforms into dynamic and visual designs.
 I started with HTML and CSS to design email templates and static web pages.
 Eventually, I learnt Python and its popular frameworks such as DJANGO, Flask, Pandas, Plotly, Seaborn, Zeep, NLP/ML - NLTK, pyTorch, Sci-kit Learn etc. I have used these packages/frameworks to automate repetitive tasks, interact with SOAP/Rest APIs, built custom python packages and projects like the ones mentioned below.

+### Current Projects
+1. GEN AI Agents - Architecture Design, FASTAPI, EC2, ReactJs, OpenSearch RAG, LLM Gateway, Kube Clusters, Langchain, LLM Finetuning

 ### Web Applications
 1. Plant Nursery Ecommerce application  - HEROKU CLOUD/ AWS ElasticBeanstalk, DJANGO